thecatalinstan/Criollo/Examples/SecureHTTPServer/Readme.md

 # SecureHTTPServer

 This example illustrates how to setup an HTTPS server in an iOS app.
-The same of setting up a secure web server is also valid for a Mac app, be it Cocoa or `launchd`, Swift or Objective-C.
+The same of setting up a secure web server is also valid for an Apple TV app or Mac app, be it Cocoa or `launchd`, Swift or Objective-C.

 Criollo supports passing in credentials as a PKCS#12 identity and password, or an X509 certificate and private key pair, either PEM or DER encoded.
 The example shows both PKCS#12 identity and X509 certificate and key pair.